DavidLacroix/postgis-mvt/README.md

 ## Postgis-mvt
 Presenting the stack Postgis/Flask/Mapboxgl to display geographic data using vector tiles.

+Presentation is hosted here: https://davidlacroix.github.io/postgis-mvt/slide/index.html The presentation won't be complete without the small infrastructure that comes with it.
+Follow the instructions to get the whole thing working properly.

 ## Prerequisite
 * [Docker](https://www.docker.com/get-started)
 * [Docker compose](https://docs.docker.com/compose/install/)